isfar12/dsa/structures/string-processing.md

 }
 ```

-And instead of built in function, you can also rewrite your own functions!
+Instead of built in function, you can also rewrite your own functions!
 Here's an example,

 ```cpp
 #include<iostream>